Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 *Ed Note: Attempts to capture the dust motes for visual example are destroyed by video compression.
 Just go get the demo and check it out.*

 Dust motes don't need to be dust.
 Falling leaves, butterflies, insects, dust lit by volumetric rays of light, particle effects like impact sparks or motion trails, or even just an "unnatural" floating grid, objects floating about within arms reach (*see: I expect you to die*),

+> A quick note: If you do implement dust motes in VR, don't have them flutter or move too rapidly.

 ### Object Motion
 Consider parallax to be the motion of the camera/head, or consistently moving things that provide a sense of scale. **Object Motion** refers to the motion of objects.
 Big things move and accelerate slowly.
 Small and lightweight things dart around.
 A big door lumbers open and a floppy wooden saloon door flies open and swings/oscillates a bit before settling back into it's closed position.